New Zealand Certificate in Carpentry (Level 4)

 About the programme

-Most of your learning will take place on your worksite while you're studying this certificate.
-An experienced trade-qualified assessor will evaluate your work during regular on-site visits.
+Most of your learning will take place on-site while you're studying the Certificate in Carpentry.
+An experienced trade-qualified assessor will assess your work during regular on-site visits.

-You'll use the Otago Polytechnic App to capture notes, images, dates and locations of your on-site practical work for assessment.
+The Otago Polytechnic app is a tool that can be used by carpentry apprentices to capture the notes, images, dates and locations of their on-site practical work for assessment.

-All of our staff are trade and teacher qualified and will provide full support for your learning needs.
+All staff are trade and teacher qualified and will provide full support for your learning needs.

 Career options